nicuveo/MML/README.md

 Algorithms
 ----------

-Some high-level algorithms that work on shape include *inclusion test* and *overlapping tests*.
+Some high-level algorithms that work on shapes include *inclusion test* and *overlapping tests*.
 One can even use a given optional macro to define relational operators on shapes based on the inclusion notion.

 ```c++
 #define MML_OPERATORS // enables < and > relations